bilalcaliskan/rss-feed-filterer/README.md

 ## Features

 - **RSS Feed Monitoring**: Efficiently checks and parses RSS feeds for software releases.
 - **Notifications**: Notifies users about the latest releases.
-Only supports Slack notification but the architecture is designed to easily accommodate other notification services.
+Only supports Slack notification but the architecture is designed to easily accommodate other notification services like email.
-- **Cloud Integration**: While AWS S3 is natively supported for persistent release data storage, the architecture is designed to easily accommodate other cloud providers' S3 services in upcoming releases.
+- **Cloud Integration**: While **AWS S3** is natively supported for persistent release data storage, the architecture is designed to easily accommodate other cloud providers' S3 services in upcoming releases.
 (Aliyun, GCP)

 ## Configuration
 ```shell